blaenk/blaenk.github.io/provider/notes/gdb.markdown

 Commands can be removed from a breakpoint by redefining an empty command list.

-It's possible to define macros --- sets of commands --- with the `define` command.
+It's possible to define macros---sets of commands---with the `define` command.
 Its form is similar to `commands`' but its first argument is the name of the macro.
 The arguments are accessible as `$argn` where `n` is anywhere from `0` to `9`.
 Macro arguments aren't comma separated.
 Useful macros can be placed in the startup file and referenced within GDB.
 The command `show user` can be used to list all macros.

 ``` gdb
 (gdb) define print_and_go